dotmpe/script-mpe/ReadMe.rst

     projects.
 Default: ~/.cllctrc.
 This file is rewritten so it may be convienient to a separate copy for manual editing.

   cllct
     Per volume metadata directory.

+Change Log
+    2008
+        Seperate project created for all scripts on my $PATH, previously in my private dotfile repository.
+    2012
+        Have had various mostly imcomplete projects involving Python command-line tools.
+Focus moves to this project to build sharable code for the problems of interest, most specifically file and resource metadata management.
+    2013
+        Various scripts are still unused in daily sysops.
+        Moved to create a single frontend which is too ambitious while other shared code is still immature.

+        Started using testing and looking at Zope Component Architecture to improve program stability during project development.
+    2014
+        Planning to continue to improve confparse and libcmd, split those off, see how that works for other projects.

 .. _graphviz: http://www.graphviz.org/